 By Mass Communication Specialist 3rd Class Logan Keown

-The Arleigh Burke-class guided-missile destroyer USS Porter (DDG 78) departed Golcuk, Turkey, Aug.
-18, 2019, after completing a scheduled port visit as part of our continued Black Sea presence and support to our NATO allies and regional partners.
+The Arleigh Burke-class guided-missile destroyer USS Porter (DDG 78) departed Constanta, Romania, Aug.
+15, 2019, after completing a scheduled port visit as part of our continued Black Sea presence and support to our NATO allies and regional partners.

-This is the sixth time a U.S. Navy ship has conducted operations in the Black Sea in 2019.
-The ship entered the Black Sea on Aug.
-8 to strengthen interoperability with NATO allies and partners and demonstrate the collective resolve to Black Sea security.
+Porter entered the Black Sea on Aug.
+8 to strengthen interoperability with NATO allies and partners and demonstrate our collective resolve to security in the Black Sea region.

 The U.S. Navy routinely operations in the Black Sea consistent with international law, including the Montreux Convention.